Protect your Android against worms, viruses, and malware with Avast One

 Always be vigilant: Be wary of email attachments you weren’t expecting, sketchy links sent through messaging services, and special offers that seem too good to be true (they almost certainly are!).
 And use a secure browser to stay protected against these and other online threats.

 Update your software regularly: Outdated software can have vulnerabilities that let worms or other malware in.
-Always apply updates as soon as they become available.
+Always apply updates as soon as they become available, including driver updates.

 Use an ad blocker: Malvertising can infect ads that harm your device as soon as you click them or even see them.
 Install a good ad blocker to avoid this issue altogether.

 Get an extra layer of protection: A strong antivirus program will catch anything you miss and remove any viruses that sneak through.

 No matter if it’s a virus, worm, or other type of nasty malware, you don’t want it on your device.
 Avast uses six layers of protection and cloud-based AI to keep hundreds of millions of people safe every day.